FrameworkComputer/ExpansionCards/Electrical/README.md

 ## Files

  - KiCad_templates - These are templates with the PCB outline and some basic components to let you get started with a card design quickly.
+The Expansion_Card template is designed to be used with the 3D printable enclosures in the Mechanical folder.
-You can copy the folders inside to the default template directory: https://docs.kicad.org/5.0/en/kicad/kicad.html#template_locations
+   The Expansion_Card_Retrofit template is smaller and designed to fit into the existing Expansion Card enclosures like the DP Expansion Card's.
+You can copy the folders to the default template directory: https://docs.kicad.org/5.0/en/kicad/kicad.html#template_locations
  - Microcontroller - A reference project using a SAMD21 Microcontroller with some pin headers broken out.  **Note:** We've built and done basic validation on an older version